 Sometimes, all does not go well.
 Occasional problems aren’t anything that need treatment.
 If issues happen more often, you may have erectile dysfunction or ED.

 There are many things that can lead to ED.
-Stress, depression, anxiety, and alcohol use can often trigger it.
+Some are psychological, and some are physical:

-Sometimes, another disease will lead to ED, including the following:
+Sometimes, another disease will lead to ED, including:

 Other reasons for ED can include:

 - Surgery: Nerves and tissue needed for an erection can be affected during procedures to treat prostate and bladder cancer.
 The problem often clears up, but it may take months.
 In some cases, the damage is permanent.
 If it is, there are treatments available to help you be ready for sex.